ovationgreen/scada-readme/git/Manage localization processes.md

 ![localize text in Poedit](https://github.com/ovationgreen/scada-readme/assets/150123119/73a99e50-304e-470d-9827-d07ed6770158)
 > [!NOTE]
-> Switch the **Needs work** toggle to point out that the translation isn’t finished yet.
+> Turn on the **Needs work** toggle to point out that the translation isn’t finished yet.

 4. Save your changes.